Hashe037/Parallax-Denoising-of-NLOS-Thermal-Images/README.md

 Parallel Computing Toolbox (not required but useful for speedup) Statistics and Machine Learning Toolbox

  We want to give special thanks to Abhinav Sambasivan for his code on total-variation (TV) denoising of scattered light that is included in this repository.
-Link to his LinkedIn profile is here: https://www.linkedin.com/in/abhinavvs/
+Link to his [LinkedIn](https://www.linkedin.com/in/abhinavvs/)